Walking to discover Hampshire’s historic churches

 For people who love exploring church buildings

 Did you know that every year over 300 of Hampshire’s most historic and beautiful churches are open to visitors on Ride+Stride Day?
 What’s more some have refreshments, some have guides and all will allow you to glimpse beauty, art, history and interesting architecture inside and out.

 – Are you part of a walking group that would like to organise a tour of Hampshire churches near you on Saturday 9th September 2023?

 – Are you a walking leader wanting to take your group on ancient routes between historic churches and want to try a different walk?

 – Have you got friends that would like to join you in walking between churches and discovering Hampshire’s history and heritage this year?

-Last year Ride+Stride in Hampshire raised a record of over £80,000 of sponsorship money, including Gift Aid to help our Hampshire churches.
+Last year Ride+Stride in Hampshire raised £47,000 of sponsorship money, including Gift Aid to help our Hampshire churches.
 This money helps to fund repairs to the historic fabric and features of the church as well as urgent repairs such as retaining walls in graveyards, leaky roofs and the installation of facilities to make Hampshire’s historic churches, chapels and meeting house fit to serve local communities for future generations.

 WHAT YOU NEED TO DO

 Sign up for this years Ride + Stride event by going to the following page Ride + Stride Participant Registration

 GoodHub is our fundraising platform enabling you to make fast and totally secure donations.
 Hampshire and the Islands Historic Churches Trust will receive your money faster and, if you are a UK taxpayer, Gift Aid will be added to your donation at no cost to you.